-The information provided by ESB (summarised in Table 2) defines the chemicals present in the cable fluid are Linear Alkyl Benzene (LAB) present in cable fluid T 3788 (CAS 67774-74-7) and a blend of highly refined mineral oils and additives (CAS unknown).
-LAB and blended mineral oils and additives are the Chemicals of Potential Concern (COPC) discussed further in this PSA.
+The information provided by ESB (summarised in Table 2) defines the chemicals present in the cable fluid are Linear Alkyl Benzene (LAB) present in cable fluid T 3788 (CAS 67774-74-7).
+LAB is the Chemical of Potential Concern (COPC) discussed further in this PSA.